daijingz/Graphic_Gaming_Projects/README.md

 This part is a combinations of previous OpenGL techniques.

 ### Part 4: Unix gaming
 Unix is important in today's game graphic development.
+This part includes a group of unix application programs.

 # Contact
 **Preferred Email**: daij24@mcmaster.ca